-Breast Lift and Augmentation (Augmentation Mastopexy):
+Breast Lift and Augmentation (Augmentation Mastopexy) in Raleigh NC

 Augmentation mastopexy is designed to correct the two most common changes that occur in breast appearance following pregnancy: loss of breast volume, and stretching out of breast skin.
 While there are some moms who can get an acceptable cosmetic result from augmentation alone or from mastopexy alone, many moms have a combination of breast volume loss and skin excess that requires simultaneous augmentation and mastopexy (breast lift).
 I frequently perform this surgery in concert with an abdominoplasty (tummy tuck), and this combined breast and tummy rejuvenation surgery is sometimes referred to as a ‘mommy makeover’.

 Augmentation mastopexy is also commonly performed for major weight loss patients, including those who have had bariatric surgery including gastric banding and gastric bypass.
 Obesity followed by major weight loss usually produces breast changes that are very similar to those seen after successive pregnancies, and often the effect on breast skin is quite severe.
 Additionally, as a North Carolina breast implants surgeon, I regularly see patients with significant breast ptosis (the medical term for ‘droopiness’, pronounced TOE-sis) in young adulthood, without any history of pregnancy or major weight loss.
 Some breasts are just naturally droopy, and I have performed mastopexy and augmentation mastopexy for patients as young as 21 years.